deedubyalabs/crm-pro/memory-bank/architecture-tech-stack.md

 *   **Frontend:** Next.js (App Router), React, TypeScript, Tailwind CSS
 *   **Backend:** Next.js API Routes, Server Actions
 *   **Database:** Supabase (PostgreSQL).
-Includes schema updates such as adding `estimate_id` to the `projects` table for linking, the `ai_logs` table for agent activity logging, `categories` table for "add as you go" functionality, schema support for estimate sections, optional items, tax marking, assignments, markup details, item groups within the Cost Items database, schema support for bid packages and submissions, schema support for Schedule of Values, Invoice, Project, Schedule, schema support for Projects and all related entities (Estimates, Invoices, Expenses, Time Entries, Documents, Jobs, Contacts, Schedule, etc.), schema support for Jobs and their checklist items, schema support for Work Orders, Service Tickets, Membership Plans, schema support for Change Orders, Daily Logs, and schema support for Expenses.
+Includes schema updates such as adding `estimate_id` to the `projects` table for linking, the `ai_logs` table for agent activity logging, `categories` table for "add as you go" functionality, schema support for estimate sections, optional items, tax marking, assignments, markup details, item groups within the Cost Items database, schema support for bid packages and submissions, schema support for Blueprint of Values, Invoice, Project, Schedule, schema support for Projects and all related entities (Estimates, Invoices, Expenses, Time Entries, Documents, Jobs, Contacts, Schedule, etc.), schema support for Jobs and their checklist items, schema support for Work Orders, Service Tickets, Membership Plans, schema support for Change Orders, Daily Logs, and schema support for Expenses.
     *   **Supabase MCP Tool:** The Supabase MCP tool is available for interacting with the database.
 The project ID is `uvqhdryqbynouwvicelp`.
 *   **Authentication:** Custom auth with Supabase, utilizing `@supabase/auth-helpers-nextjs` for route handlers.
 *   **File Storage:** Supabase Storage